 - maintain as appropriate the confidentiality of AC dealings when interacting with outside organisations and others within AC;

-- ensure that College resources are managed effectively, efficiently and for their specified purpose;
+- ensure that AC resources are managed effectively, efficiently and for their specified purpose;

-- maintain adequate security over College property, resources and information.
+- maintain adequate security over AC property, resources and information.

 AC Community Code

-AC is a community made up of Christians who are dedicated to preparing and equipping people for purpose.
+AC is a ministry of Australian Christian Churches (ACC) and aligns to the ACC Beliefs.
+AC is a Christian education provider marked by integrity, responsible freedom, and dynamic, Christ-like love; a place where the name of Jesus Christ is honoured in all we do.
+AC is dedicated to preparing and equipping people for purpose.
 That purpose, in the context of AC, implies direction, discipline, and commitment to the cause of Christ.
-It implies caring for the futures and capacities which lie in each individual and in the College as a whole.
-While the College is not a church, it is a community of Christians who seek to live according to the biblical standards laid down by Jesus Christ for his body, the Church.
+It implies caring for the futures and capacities which lie in each individual and in AC as a whole.
+While AC is not a church, it is a community of Christians who seek to live according to the biblical standards laid down by Jesus Christ for his body, the Church.

 Our mission as an academic community is not merely the transmission of information; it is the development of whole and effective Christians who will impact the church and society worldwide as we live out our extraordinary purpose.
-Along with the privileges and blessings of membership in such a community come responsibilities.
-The biblical foundation of Christian community is expressed in Jesus' two great commandments: "Love the Lord your God with all your heart and with all your soul and with all your mind," and, "Love your neighbour as yourself" (Matt.
+Along with participation of membership in such a community come responsibilities.
+The biblical foundation of Christian community is expressed in Jesus’ two great commandments: "Love the Lord your God with all your heart and with all your soul and with all your mind," and, "Love your neighbour as yourself" (Matt.
 22:37-40).
 Jesus himself demonstrated the pattern: love for God, acted out in love for others, in obedience to God's Word.
-Acknowledging our dependence on the power and grace of God, the members of the AC community do covenant to live according to this ideal.
+Acknowledging our dependence on the power and grace of God, the AC community seeks to live according to this ideal.

 - maintain the core values as outlined in the AC Strategic Plan;

-- cultivate an atmosphere that encourages spiritual, moral and intellectual growth, including the graduate attributes that the College seeks to inculcate in its students;
+- cultivate an atmosphere that encourages spiritual, moral and intellectual growth, including the AC Graduate Attributes that AC seeks to inculcate in its students;

 - integrate our lives around Christian principles and devotion to Jesus Christ;